 3 Reasons Why Addiction Is a Disease, Not a Choice

-The American Society of Addiction Medicine (ASAM), National Institute on Drug Abuse (NIDA), and other addiction authorities define addiction as a chronic but treatable medical disease that manifests in compulsive behaviors of seeking and using drugs regardless of its negative effects.
-(Sources: Substance Abuse and Mental Health Services Administration, SAMHSA)
+The American Society of Addiction Medicine (ASAM), National Institute on Drug Abuse (NIDA), and other addiction authorities1 define addiction as a chronic but treatable medical disease that manifests in compulsive behaviors of seeking and using drugs regardless of its negative effects.

 So, addiction is a disease due to the following reasons: